airshipit/airshipctl/docs/source/cli/airshipctl_config_set-context.md

 ### Options

 ```
       --current                    update the current context
   -h, --help                       help for set-context
+      --management-config string   set the management config for the specified context
       --manifest string            set the manifest for the specified context
 ```

 ### Options inherited from parent commands